zriyansh/signoz.io/docs/traces-management/traces-api/search-traces.md

 title: Search Traces
 id: search-traces
 ---
-This section provides detailed examples of searching traces using the SigNoz Traces API.
+This section provides detailed examples of searching traces using the SigNoz Trace API.
 The example queries demonstrate querying traces with specific attributes and filters.

 ## Searching All Spans

-The following example searches for all spans where `deployment_name=hotrod`, `httpMethod=GET`, and `hasError=true`.
-Here, `deployment_name` is a resource attribute, `httpMethod` and `hasError` is a tag attribute which is also a column.
+This query is useful when identifying all spans with specific characteristics, such as method type or error status.

+#### Query Description

+This query searches for all spans where:

+- `deployment_name`= hotrod
+- `httpMethod`= GET
+- `hasError` = true

+#### Attributes and Columns

+- Resource Attribute: `deployment_name`
+- Tag Attributes + Columns: `httpMethod`, `hasError`
-Selected columns are `serviceName`, `httpMethod`, `responseStatusCode`, and `httpUrl`.
+- Selected Columns: `serviceName`, `httpMethod`, `responseStatusCode`, `httpUrl`

-You can choose the start and end timestamp in unix format (milliseconds) according to your use case.
+You can specify the start and end timestamps in Unix format (milliseconds).

 ### Sample Payload